James-Burch/PP4-Django-Project/README.md

 ### Code Validation and Lighthouse Tests

-I have used the Code Institute python code checker to make sure that my code is valid, here are the screenshots of the results from each file:
+- I have used the Code Institute python code checker to make sure that my code is valid, here are the screenshots of the results from some files however all files have been checked:

 Models.py file validation
 ![Image to show the python validation for the models.py file](static/images/modelsvalidation.png)